 The purpose of my paper is to validate within the CQT formalism my previously published proof of the nonlocality property of quantum theory.
-To achieve this goal it necessary to express within the COT formalism the intended meanings of the statements in my previously published proof.
-In order to resolve any ambiguities, I extract, directly from the statements of my proof (which, as I have strongly stressed, involve only macroscopic properties) conditions that specify unambiguously the specific Griffiths framework that captures the intended meanings of the statements in my proof.
-While I regard this specification as merely the capturing within the Griffiths' formalism of the normal meaning of the words, within the contemplated context, one can regard this specification of the Griffiths framework as making clear, within the CQT formalism, the intended logical meaning of the words in my proof.
-In either case, I am entitled to use the framework that represents the intended meaning of the statements in my proof, and Griffiths confirms that within that pertinent framework my proof is valid: if the words in my proof mean what they are intended to mean, as fixed by the framework that I specify, then my proof is validated within Griffiths' consistent quantum theory.
+To achieve this goal it necessary to express within the CQT formalism the intended meanings of the statements in my previously published proof.
+In order to resolve any possible ambiguities, I extract, directly from the statements of my proof (which involve only macroscopic properties, and include prominently the key experimental settings in the earlier region that are the variables upon which the counterfactual statement SR is to be proved to depend) crucial conditions that specify unambiguously the specific Griffiths framework that captures the intended meanings of the statements in my proof.
+While I regard this specification as merely the capturing within the Griffiths' formalism of the normal meaning of the statements in my proof, within the particular context under consideration, one can regard this specification of the Griffiths framework as resolving, within the CQT formalism, any possible ambiguities pertaining to the intended logical meaning of the words in my proof.
+In either case, I am entitled to use the framework that represents the intended meaning of the statements in my proof, and Griffiths confirms that within that pertinent framework my proof is valid: if the statements in my proof mean what they are intended to mean, as fixed by the framework that I specify, then my proof is validated within Griffiths' consistent quantum theory.
 Of course, nothing can be proved insofar the statements in the proof lack unambiguous meanings.

 One very nice thing about Griffiths' reply to my paper is that he not only confirms that my proof is valid in the pertinent framework, but he also shows two diagrams that immediately display almost all of what needs to be proved.
-In particular, one can see immediately from his Fig.(1a), which pertains to the case in which the alternative possibilities in L are $[0]a(ML1+)$ and $[1]a(ML1-)$, that if one performs Z_b (MR1) and gets Z_b^- (MR1+) then if instead of Z_b (MR1) one performs X_b (MR2) then, by tracing back from the unique Z_b^- (MR1+), to the pivot point where the choice between Z_b (MR1) and X_b (MR2) is made, and them forward along the MR2 branch, one arrives unambiguously at X_b^+ (MR2+).
+In particular, one can see immediately from his Fig.(1a), which pertains to the case in which the alternative possibilities in L are $[0]a(ML1+)$ and $[1]a(ML1-)$, that if one performs $Z_b(MR1)$ and gets $Z_b^-(MR1+)$ then if instead of $Z_b(MR1)$ one performs $X_b(MR2)$ then, by tracing back from the unique $Z_b^-(MR1+)$, to the pivot point where the choice between $Z_b(MR1)$ and $X_b(MR2)$ is made, and them forward along the MR2 branch, one arrives unambiguously at $X_b^+(MR2+)$.
 This validates, within the Griffiths framework that specifies the intended meanings of the words, the first half of what needs to be proved.
 It confirms, within CQT, the same conclusion that, by using the natural logical meanings of the occurring words, follows unambiguously from the orthodox predictions of quantum theory, in a Hardy-type experiment.

 Most of the other half is then proved by looking at Figure (1b), which pertains to the case in which the two alternative possible macroscopic outcomes in L are the states that in my proof I call ML2+ and ML2-.
-Figure 1b shows that in this case the CQM rules for validating the counter-factual statement SR fail: the final outcome in this second case need not be X{b}^{+} (MR2+).
+Figure 1b shows that in this case the CQM rules for validating the counter-factual statement SR fail: the final outcome in this second case need not be X_b^+ (MR2+).